qianlifeng/cli-share-file/README.md

-# cli-share-file

 file share service that optimized for command line

 ## how to use

-1. download binary from [github actions](https://github.com/qianlifeng/cli-share-file/actions) and start it
+1. download binary from [github actions](https://github.com/qianlifeng/tshare/actions) and start it
 2. add following shell script to your `~/.zshrc` or `~/.bashrc`
    ```
    share() { curl --progress-bar -F "file=@$1" http://[yourdomain]/u | tee /dev/null }